-V. Conflicts Statement
+V. Conflicts Statement (Appendix E)

-A transmittal letter in the form of a standard business letter, signed by an individual authorized to legally bind the Contractor, listing any and all personal or contractual relationships that exist or have existed within the last three (3) years, between the Contractor, or its predecessor organization, and Hendry County School District, Florida.
+The Contractor must complete Appendix E listing any and all personal or contractual relationships that exist or have existed within the last three (3) years, between the Contractor, subcontractors and their predecessor organization, with the Marion County School District in the state of Florida.
+The form must be signed by an individual authorized to legally bind the Contractor.

 Not every prior or existing contractual relationship will constitute a conflict, but the Contractor must include sufficient description of the personal or contractual relationship(s) to enable the Legislature to determine whether a conflict exists.
 OPPAGA, in its sole discretion, will make the final determination regarding the existence of a conflict of interest.